Common misconceptions about Self Realization

 Self realization is the process by which one transcends the barriers of mind and body and finds the pure essence of himself and simultaneously also the fact that the same essence pervades rest of creation.
 The process calls for stringent ethical standards and minimizing of personal needs.

-One who has successfully achieved the difficult feat of sifting the real self out of the thick layers of entities that reveal as non-self, qualities to be called a self realized or enlightened person.
+One who has successfully achieved the difficult feat of sifting the real self out of the thick layers of entities that reveal as non-self, qualifies to be called a self realized or enlightened person.

 He is said to have graduated in the science of atma vidya, atma dnyan, Bramha vidya or knowledge of the self.
 Like any qualified person in any profession or faculty, a person well versed in Bramha Vidya and identified with the pure self is qualified to become a teacher of that subject.